adinabo/flower-shop/readme.md

 ## Challenges encountered
-Once challenging mileston in my project was setting up the AWS bucket for statics.
+Once challenging milestone in my project was setting up the AWS bucket for statics.
 The issue here was mainly with the products as it took me a while to notice that when uploading a product using admin, it was changing the actual name of the file, making it different than what I had in the bucket.
 So with every product uploaded, I would have one name in admin, then one name in my bucket, both different than what I've uploaded.
 I have't found the cause, but I've manually changed that to make sure my product image is displaying correctly.

 ## Automated Tests